-In Birmingham, England, a big-hitting but controversial Aussie is born.
+In Birmingham, England, a big-hitting but controversial Australian is born.
 Andrew Symonds was included in the England A squad to tour Pakistan in 1995, but decided he was a fair-dinkum Aussie after all.
-He was one of the stars of Australia's World Cup campaign in 2003.
-He made his Test debut in 2004 and got his maiden hundred in the Ashes two years later.
+He was one of the stars of Australia's World Cup campaign in 2003, made his Test debut in 2004, and got his maiden hundred in the Ashes two years later.
 The 2007-08 season was his best, with 777 runs in nine Tests against Sri Lanka, India and West Indies.
 The high was an unbeaten 162 in the first innings at the SCG, which was quickly followed by the low of a lengthy race row involving Harbhajan Singh.
 Things got worse for Symonds, who had earlier struggled with alcohol and disciplinary problems.
-He was dropped from the side for going fishing instead of attending a team meeting, then got into a pub brawl, and in 2009 was sent back from the World Twenty20 for an alcohol-related incident.
-He played Twenty20s in England, India and Australia till 2012 when he announced his retirement from all forms of cricket.
+He was dropped from the side for going fishing instead of attending a team meeting, then got into a pub brawl, and in 2009 was sent back from the World T20 for an alcohol-related incident.

 Odd goings on in Taunton, where Somerset fielded one S Trimnell against Gloucestershire.
 He made 92 and 58 not out.
-Nothing odd there, except that Trimnell was actually Sidney Rippon, an established Somerset player.
-No reason was ever given for this odd behaviour.
+Nothing odd there, except that Trimnell was actually Sydney Rippon, an established Somerset player.
+No reason was ever given for the change of name.

 1890 Doug Meintjes (South Africa)

 1937 Lesley Johnston (Australia)